DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 }
 ```

-The final step is to add a wildard(**) to the Routes array in the app-routing.module.ts pointing to our page-not-found component.
+The final step is to add a wildard(**) to the Routes array in app-routing.module.ts, pointing to our page-not-found component.
 The router will select this route if the requested URL does not match any paths for the defined routes.

 ```typescript
 const routes: Routes = [